AspiringPianist/WebTales/README.md

 ## How to Run

 This project uses Streamlit to create a visual novel.
 To run it, follow these steps:
+As of now, this uses our API Key, we will change the API key , requirement so that you have to use your own together API key.
+(Paste it in the api.py script)

 **1. Prerequisites:**